-- 4. The funds are in excess of the compensating balances required to the accounts; - 5.
-The repurchase agreement is collaterized at least a 102% of the market value of the funds invested;
+- 1. Is authorized by Commissioners Court; - 2.
+A master repurchase agreement is signed by both parties; - 3.
+Accounts and funds have been designated by the County Auditor; - 4.
+The funds are in excess of the compensating balances required to the accounts; - 5.
+The repurchase agreement is collateralized at least a 102% of the market value of the funds invested;